For parents with a child under 5, here’s what you need to know:

 The truth is, every parent is their child’s first and best teacher, they just may not know it yet.

-Why are parents better teachers than any of the teachers their child will have?
+Why are parents better teachers for a child under 5?

 The answer lies in the innate attachment and history that parents share with their child.

 Children depend on parents for survival and interpret the world based on their reactions.
 Social and emotional development peaks from birth to age 2, despite limited speech and socialization abilities.